y1zhou/knowledge-base/content/series/bayesian-stat/7-two-param-and-gibbs-sampling/index.md

 Plugging in the known values, both $a_n$ and $b_n$ are functions of $\theta$.
 Now for the Gibbs sampler, we can initialize the parameters[^init-choice] with

-[^init-choice]: These are good choices as we're using the sample mean and variance to initialize the true mean and variance values.
+[^init-choice]: These are good choices as we're using the sample mean and variance to initialize the population mean and variance values, respectively.
 In practice these don't matter too much, especially if we draw a large number of samples.

 <div>
 $$